prpole/dissertation/chapter1/ala_17.md

 decisions and actions taken by Herlanders as a collective have a clear deterministic influence on the development of every other species.

+Furthermore, though this influence is isolated to the small, sequestered region that defines Herland geographically, to the Herlanders it is the entire world.
+The land itself thus becomes a narrative device for making the interlocking relationships of a planetary system comprehensible by shrinking it---conceptually similar to the "Biosphere 2" experiment, and subject to the same population and production pressures of the entire planet.

-To frame the issue in this way makes clear *Herland*'s relevance to the Anthropocene, a term introduced in 200? by Gregory Crutzen to mark a new geological epoch defined by collective human activity.
+To frame the issue in this way makes clear *Herland*'s relevance to the Anthropocene.
 But if Gilman anticipates the terms of this discourse, she hardly shares its tone, which is often apocalyptic where Gilman is triumphal.
 Herein lies one of the apparent contradictions at the heart of Gilman's ecological sensibility.
 On one hand, she recognizes the insurmountable pressures of a growing human species on the "full world" of Herland, a geographically isolated land on a "high spur of rock".
 On the other hand, however, her resolution of this pressure is not to lessen human impact, but to make it even more total and deterministic; not to become less anthropocentric in our conceptions of nature, but infinitely more.

-To understand this contradiction, we must revisit the influence of Lester F.
-Ward on Gilman's writing and thinking.
-Ward's influence has been comprehensively demonstrated, but the specifically ecological cast to this influence has not been as fully explored.

-In the time that remains, I will discuss the role of the then-nascent field of ecology in Ward's *Dynamic Sociology*, as well as some of the details of his own intellectual influences and education, to show that Ward's approach to ecology and resource management constitute a theory of the "good Anthropocene"---a term common to contemporary theories of the Anthropocene that argue for more *guidance* in human determination of environmental systems rather than a lessening of that determination entirely.

-I will then focus on one of the ways that Gilman extrapolates from the ecological insights of Ward's seminal work in the realm of economics.
-She imagines a system of "ambient labor," a materialist resolution of human and natural systems in which economics and ecology become coextensive.
-This form of labor puts human laborers in the "background," and values human labor according to its contribution to the production of a better environment---whether that means the natural environment, the social environment, or the built environment.

-To begin, then, with Lester Ward:

-***
+To understand the presence of this contradiction and the way that Gilman resolves it, we must look to Lester Ward's influential *Dynamic Sociology*, which Gilman took as a foundation and which confronts the same tension.

 That Gilman's friendship with Lester Ward had a significant impact on her work will not be a revelation to most Gilman scholars.
 Much of the critical debate